Numerical simulations of viscous fingering in fractured porous media: Introduction

 Porous media found in geological formations are in general not homogeneous, but vary on a wide range of length scales, from the pore scale to the reservoir scale. \citet{wit1997viscous,wit1997viscous_b} and~\citet{nicolaides2015impact} considered different randomly varying permeability fields and found that the preferential flow paths given by the permeability field are competing with the unstable flow paths from the viscous fingering.
 More structured permeability fields have also been studied, with the main focus on layered porous media.
 When the flow is predominantly aligned with the permeable layers, the heterogeneities tend to cause channeling through the domain~\citep{nijjer2019stable,sajjadi2013scaling,shahnazari2018linear}.

 When fractures are present in a porous medium, the fractures can act as preferential flow paths due to high permeability contrasts with the rock matrix.
 Fractures can give rise to complicated flow and transport patterns through a porous medium, and they present challenges to modeling~\citep{neuman2005trends}, upscaling~\citep{nissen2018heterogenity}, and discretization~\citep{flemish2018benchmarks}, which are further complicated by fracture geometries~\citep{berge2019}.
 These challenges have received considerable attention the last two decades; for an overview, we refer the reader to the textbooks by~\citet{dietrich2005flow} and~\citet{sahimi2011flow}, and the review study by~\citet{berre2018flow} on different mathematical models of fracture flow.
-A popular class of conceptual models for fractured porous medium is the discrete-fracture-matrix (DFM) models, where flow and transport in the fractures are explicitly represented.
-An efficient approach of representing DFM models is to consider fractures as lower-dimensional inclusions in the rock matrix due to their large aspect ratios~\citep{martin2005,karimi-fard2003efficient}.
-This approach has lead to the development of accompanying discretization strategies; see, e.g., \citep{nordbotten2019unified,reichenberger2006,stefansson2018,flemish2018benchmarks}.
+Despite the extensive work on both viscous fingering and flow in fractures, little attention has been given to characterize the interaction between the viscous instabilities and preferential flow paths through a fractured porous material. \citet{budeck2015} show experimental and numerical results for viscous fingering in microchannels that behave similar to fracture networks, however, they do not consider flow in the material between the channels that would represent the rock matrix. \citet{zhang1998} include fluid flow in both fractures and rock matrix in their numerical experiments of radial flow, and investigate how the viscous fingering in immiscible displacement is affected by various fracture network parameters.
+Fractures can be represented in models in various ways, however, when studying the dynamics between fractures and viscous fingering it warrants an explicit representation of fractures to capture the intricate effects of fracture geometry.
+A popular class of conceptual models for fractured porous medium that explicitly represents fractures in the domain are the discrete-fracture-matrix (DFM) models.
+An efficient approach for representing DFM models is to consider fractures as lower-dimensional inclusions in the rock matrix due to their large aspect ratios~\citep{martin2005,karimi-fard2003efficient}.
+This approach has lead to the development of accompanying discretization strategies; see, e.g., \citep{flemish2018benchmarks,nordbotten2019unified,reichenberger2006}.